GillianGrayson/SImAge/README.md

 #### Global explainability
 Global explainability helps to interpret the behavior of the model as a whole - which features have the highest impact on the model's prediction.<br>
-There are several figures to illustrate global explainbility:
+There are several figures to illustrate global explainability:

 - Bar plot illustrates the global importance of each feature, which is calculated as the average absolute value for that feature across all participating samples.